Why trip planning should start with purchasing travelers’ insurance for uncertainties like wild weather and unpredictable disruptions

 Allianz’s AllTrips annual policies:

-- AllTrips Premier features up to $50,000 in emergency medical benefits and up to $500,000 in emergency transportation benefits.
+- AllTrips Premier features up to $75,000 in emergency medical benefits and up to $1,000,000 in emergency medical transportation benefits.
 Multiple benefit levels are offered for trip cancellation and interruption coverage.

 When making a decision, Durazo said, “choosing the ‘best’ policy depends on the traveler’s desire to include trip cancellation or trip interruption coverage and can depend upon their ideal coverage level of benefits.
 Additionally, medical evacuation charges vary based on the destination, so travel plans also may be a factor in selecting an appropriate level of coverage and related policy.”